-This experiment looks at how something we think of as being brittle and weak can actually hold a heavy load under certain conditions.
+This egg experiment looks at how something we think of as being brittle and weak can actually hold a heavy load under certain conditions.
 We’re going to investigate how strong an eggshell is by using half shells to make a bridge.

 How strong is an eggshell?